andymush/andymush/README.md

 - 🌱 I’m currently learning SAP Business one & Vue 3.

-- ⚡ Fun fact: "I'll touch it even if it works"
+- ⚡ Fun fact: "I'll touch it even if it works" – because there's always room for improvement and exploration!

 - 🤝 I’m available for collaboration on interesting projects.